tsmtzs/pieceForSmartphoneOrchestra/README.md

 ## Software

 The software synthesizer of *Piece for Smartphone Orchestra* is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_application).
-In particular, it is a website with three pages.
-The homepage offers a brief description of the piece along with a reduction of the instrument.
+In particular, it is a three page website.
+The homepage offers
+a brief description of the piece along with a reduction of the instrument.
 Two links direct the player to the *text score* and *instrument* pages.